US Capitol rioters' tears, remorse don't spare them from jail - NZ Herald

 In contrast, all four rioters sentenced by Chief Judge Beryl Howell received three months of home detention after prosecutors recommended jail terms.

-Howell, also an Obama nominee, questioned the Justice Department's "muddled approach" in resolving cases with misdemeanor pleas despite using "scorching strong language" to describe rioters' actions.
+Howell, also an Obama nominee, questioned the Justice Department's "muddled approach" in resolving cases with misdemeanour pleas despite using "scorching strong language" to describe rioters' actions.

 She said it was "almost schizophrenic in some ways" for prosecutors to recommend a three-month jail sentence for a Tennessee man, Jack Jesse Griffith, in a court filing that referred to rioters as "those who trespassed".